pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

 ==================================

 For many large scale, real-world datasets, it may be necessary to scale-up training across multiple GPUs.
-This tutorial goes over how to do this on a small scale dataset and then shows how the same technique can be applied for large-scale recommendation systems.
+This tutorial goes over mutli-GPU training
 In particular, this tutorial introduces how to utilize :pyg:`PyG` with pure :pytorch:`PyTorch` for multi-GPU training via :class:`torch.nn.parallel.DistributedDataParallel`, without the need for any other third-party libraries (such as :lightning:`PyTorch Lightning`).

 To start, we can take a look at the `distributed sampling <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/multi_gpu/distributed_sampling.py>`__ example from :pyg:`PyG`.